Game Design: How Did We Do It for Heroes?

 d.
 Friday effect

-God provided the Israelites with manna, which served as their bread (Exodus 16, NIV).
+God provided the Israelites with manna, which served as their bread (Exodus 16).

 Every morning, they would gather as much as they needed for their respective families.

 They were not to keep any of it until the next day.
-Or else, it would be “full of maggots” and would smell bad.
+Or else, it would be “full of maggots” and would smell bad (verse 20, NIV).

 But it was different on the sixth day.
 Since God would not give them manna on the Sabbath, they had to gather twice as much every Friday.

-What does the Friday effect do?
-It doubles your manna for every correct answer.
+Just like this, the Friday effect doubles your manna (in the case of Heroes, the reward you get for every correct answer).
 Hence, you can buy more effects.

 e.
 Jonah effect